scasBot/i4/DOCUMENTATION.md

 Other things to keep in mind:
 -----
+> DEV on localhost:
+>	+ If you're developing on localhost and you're not on Harvard's network, then you can't actually connect to the mysql server.
+When this happens, you should just export the database from hcs.harvard.edu/phpmyadmin, load it into your localhost and then change hash.json accordingly to point to localhost.

 > CSS:
 >	+ Done through bootstrap version 2.2.1.
 Not bootstrap 2.3!
 This is important to note as many things have changed!